ILIAS-eLearning/ILIAS/docs/configuration/install.md

 Complete the update of the base system by [updating the database](#update-the-database).

 As a last step, you should log in with a User using your custom skin.
-If everything works fine, change back from Delos to your custom system style.
+If everything works correctly, change back from Delos to your custom system style.
 If not, you probably will need to update your style to match the new release.

 <a name="update-the-database"></a>
-## Update the Database and doing migrations to IRSS
+## Update the Database and carrying out migrations to IRSS

 Database updates must be done for both minor and major updates, the schema and content of the database probably won't match the code otherwise.
 Database updates are performed via the [command line setup program](../../components/ILIAS/setup_/README.md).
-The required updates are split into two groups. **Updates** are tasks that need to be run immediately to make your installation work properly. **Migrations** are tasks, that potentially take some time, but which can also be executed while the installation is in productive use.
+The required updates are split into two groups. **Updates** are tasks that need to be run immediately to make your installation work properly. **Migrations** are tasks that potentially take some time, but which can also be executed while the installation is live.

 Run the `status` command on the command line to check if there are any updates available and if ILIAS is responding.
 After this you need to perform the update.

-Please make sure to check for migrations before you run the update especially if it's a major upgrade.
+Please make sure to check for migrations before you run the update, especially if it's a major upgrade.
 If there are migrations left please make sure to run these before updating.

 ```